Answered By A Siding Contractor

 Wood Siding – 20-40 years – Heavy Maintenance:

-Homeowners who choose wood siding should inspect it each year for rot, mold, and pests and even re-do caulking around exterior trim in order to limit damage, prevent leaks, and prolong its life.
+Homeowners who choose wood siding should inspect it each year for rot, mold, and pests and even re-do caulking around exterior trim to limit the damage, prevent leaks, and prolong its life.